bee-browser/bee/libs/jsruntime/docs/internals.md

 scope up to the function scope, the `semantics::Analyzer` postpones resolving the reference and will try again in outer scopes enclosing the function.
-Once the reference is resolved, the `semantics::Analyzer` updates *placeholder* `semantics::CompileCommand`s to be interpreted in the next phase to generate LLVM IR instructions for closures.
+Once the reference is resolved, the `semantics::Analyzer` updates *placeholder* `semantics::CompileCommand`s to be interpreted in the next phase to generate IR instructions for closures.

 The second part is implemented in the `compiler` and `bridge` modules.
-A `compiler::Compiler` interprets the `semantics::CompileCommand`s and calls functions of `bridge::Compiler` in order to build LLVM IR instructions for closures.
+A `compiler::Compiler` interprets the `semantics::CompileCommand`s and calls functions of `bridge::Compiler` in order to build IR instructions for closures.
 The logical location of each free variable on the stack is computed and the runtime part of the original algorithm are coded in this phase.

 ## async/await

-There are multiple feasible ways to implement the async/await features, but we decided not to use [the LLVM coroutines](https://llvm.org/docs/Coroutines.html).
-The reasons are as follows:
+There are multiple feasible ways to implement the async/await features, but we decided not to use features such as [the LLVM coroutines](https://llvm.org/docs/Coroutines.html).
+The reasons are as
+follows:

-* We have a plan to switch IR to others written in Rust, such as cranelift IR
+* We may switch to another IR in the future
   * It's better to use only instructions that commonly used in others
 * The optimizer for llvm.coro.* is great but it does not improve instructions generated from a JavaScript program